Mary Christine Tan

-Amanda Limgenco Tan, RGS (November 30, 1930 – October 6, 2003), commonly known as Mary Christine Tan, was a Filipino missionary, nun, and activist, who was known to be one of the key figures who was against the human rights abuses during the Martial law era.
-She headed the Association of Major Religious Superiors of Women (AMRSP) from 1973 to 1976, a group of nuns who opposed the Martial Law dictatorship of Ferdinand Marcos, and helped Filipinos in poverty.
-She and eight other mins are known as the Bantayog sisters for resisting the regime of Ferdinand Marcos.
+Amanda Limgenco Tan, RGS (November 30, 1930 – October 6, 2003), best known as Mary Christine Tan, was a Filipino missionary, nun, and activist, known for her opposition to human rights abuses during the Martial Law era.
+She led the Association of Major Religious Superiors of Women (AMRSP) from 1973 to 1976, a group of nuns who opposed the Martial Law dictatorship of Ferdinand Marcos, and worked to alleviate poverty in the country.
+Tan, along with eight other nuns, is collectively referred to as the Bantayog sisters for their resistance against the Ferdinand Marcos regime.

 Personal life

-Mary Christine Tan was born as Amanda on November 30, 1930 to an upper-class Chinese Filipino family in Manila.
-Her parents were Bienvenido A. Tan, Sr., a judge of the RTC Manila Branch, and Salome Limgenco, a housewife.
-She is the fifth amongst her seven siblings, for whom they are: Consuelo, Bienvenido Jr. (who became a member of the Agrava Commission and later the Ambassador of the Philippines to Germany), Teresita, Caridad, Leticia, and Angeles.
-Tan spent her primary, secondary and tertiary education in St. Scholastica's College in Manila.
-She graduated with the degree of Bachelor of Science in Mathematics, before joining the Religious of the Good Shepherd (RGS), and was given the name by which she is most recognized today.
+Tan was born as Amanda on November 30, 1930, in Manila, Philippines, to Bienvenido A. Tan Sr., a judge of the RTC Manila Branch, and Salome Limgenco, a housewife.
+She is the fifth of seven siblings: Consuelo, Bienvenido Jr. (who became a member of the Agrava Commission and later the Ambassador of the Philippines to Germany), Teresita, Caridad, Leticia, and Angeles.
+Tan attended St. Scholastica's College in Manila, where she earned a Bachelor of Science in Mathematics.
+She later joined the Religious of the Good Shepherd (RGS) and adopted the name by which she is commonly known today.

-She spent the first 16 years of her religious life in the convent.
-It was during this time where she became the first Filipino head of the RGS's Philippine Province due to her driven motivation in serving the order.
-Her niece Didith Rodrigo, in her interview with Tan and who wrote the book A Life With The Poor, mentioned Tan saying that she does not feel any feelings other than joy whenever she helps people.
-As mentioned in her own words, she describes these years to be a bit placid:
+She spent the first 16 years of her religious life in the convent, becoming the first Filipino head of the RGS's Philippine Province.
+Her niece, Didith Rodrigo, in an interview with Tan, described her as feeling joy when helping others.
+Tan described these years as somewhat placid:

 "[I couldn't] recall a single sorrow or problem or even joy that made any dent to the core of my being."

-Despite her position in her congregation, she and other nuns lived in poverty as a way to take their vows seriously.
+She and other nuns lived in poverty to uphold their vows seriously.